-This is a small bin of basic medical items.
-We keep this bin in our car at all times since we regular hike and are out exploring in nature.
+Our medical kit includes a small bin of basic medical items.
+We keep this bin in our car at all times since we regularly hike and are out exploring in nature.
 For those of you in earthquake prone areas, this is also useful as part of earthquake preparedness.

 - Sunburn Cream

 This container is essentially one for the kids to spur them on during those moments of “I’m bored”.
 For adults, you can also add in books or bluetooth speakers for relaxation.